-We use complexity classes of function problems such as FP, FNP, etc. The sample equilibrium problem belongs to the complexity class PPAD (which is a subclass of TFNP) for two-player games.
-A binary relation P(x,y) is in TFNP if and only if there is a deterministic polynomial time algorithm that can determine whether P(x,y) holds given both x and y, and for every x, there exists a y which is at most polynomially longer than x such that P(x,y) holds.
+We use complexity classes of function problems such as FP, FNP, etc. The sample equilibrium problem belongs to the complexity class PPAD (which is a subclass of FNP) for two-player games.

 Can we do better than FNP (i.e. exponential time)?